The following courses will be offered in Winter 2022.

-Jennifer Wild (Cinema and Media Studies, Romance Languages and Literatures) – Film and the Moving Image
+Jennifer Wild (Cinema and Media Studies) – CMST 14400: Film and the Moving Image

 This course seeks to develop skills in perception, comprehension, and interpretation when dealing with film and other moving image media.
 It encourages the close analysis of audiovisual forms, their materials and formal attributes, and explores the range of questions and methods appropriate to the explication of a given film or moving image text.
 It also examines the intellectual structures basic to the systematic study and understanding of moving images.
 Most importantly, the course aims to foster in students the ability to translate this understanding into verbal expression, both oral and written.
 Texts and films are drawn from the history of narrative, experimental, animated, and documentary or non-fiction cinema.

-D. N. Rodowick (Cinema and Media Studies) – Cinema in Theory and Practice
+Dominique Bluher (Cinema and Media Studies) – CMST 14503: Cinema in Theory and Practice

 The course proposes an introduction to audio-visual literacy through the analysis of films, selective readings, and short film exercises focusing on fundamental cinematic elements such as shot, framing, point of view, camera movement, editing, and relations of image and sound.
 Assignments will consist in writing review sheets and a formal film analysis, and in creating three 1-3 minute single-shot movies based on the works seen and discussed in class.

-Dominique Bluher (Cinema and Media Studies) – Contemporary French Cinema
+D. N. Rodowick (Cinema and Media Studies) – ARTV 20010: Contemporary Art in Paris

-Study abroad students pay regular College tuition, a program fee and a non-refundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the non-refundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the Paris Cinema and Media Studies program during the 2017-18 year are listed below:
+Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
+The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the Paris Cinema and Media Studies program during the 2021–2022 year are listed below:

 Winter tuition: as set by the Bursar’s Office